mulekick/megadownload/README.md

 ## How to use

-1. **Browse the internet and save your HTTP session to a file**
+### Save your HTTP session to a file
     - Open your web browser and launch developer tools (F12 on Chrome/Edge).
     - Start recording your HTTP session (on Chrome/Edge : 'Network' tab, then Ctrl+E to start/stop recording).
     - Go to your favorite platform, watch videos, listen to music ...
     - Once you're done, save your HTTP session to a .har file (on Chrome/Edge : 'Network' tab, 'All', right click any item then 'Save all as HAR with content').

-2. **Execute the program**
+### Execute the program
     - Open your shell, navigate to your install directory and type :
 ```bash
 ./megadownload.js -i /path/to/your/http/session/file -o /path/to/your/download/directory
 ```

-3. **Download the files**
+### Download the files
     - Review the duration/quality of the media probed from your HTTP session file and confirm.
     - Wait for your files to download.
     - Enjoy ad free, network latency free content !

 ## Some advice

+### Using options
    - You can provide multiple http session files after the **-i** option.
 All will be processed.
    - Type `./megadownload.js -h` to see all available options.
    - The default minimal media duration is 90 seconds, which means that all media lasting less than 90 seconds will be discarded.
 You can adjust it with the **-d** option.